 2. Norway Rat

-Norway rats can get quite large; they average between 7 – 9 ½ inches, which can be a startling discovery.
-These rodents can be found just about anywhere, but don’t let their size fool you.
-They can slip into some pretty small spots.
-They can compress their bodies to slip through cracks and holes to get where they need to go, and if they can’t fit right away, they can chew their way through.
-Norway rats can chew through thin metals and even soft concrete.
+They can slip into some pretty small spots, compressing their bodies to slip through cracks and holes to get where they need to go.
+And, if they can’t fit right away, they can chew their way through.
+In fact, Norway rats can chew through thin metals and even soft concrete.

 3. Deer Mouse